bkshepherd/DaisySeedProjects/GuitarPedal1590b/docs/README.md

 # Building the Hardware
 Some quick instructions for how to make the GuitarPedal1590B Hardware.
 This document assumes you know the basics about soldering and circuit board assembly.
-You'll also need to be fairly handy with a drill to mount the various knobs and switches on the enclosure.
+You'll also need to be fairly handy with a drill to mount the various knobs and switches on the enclosure (or you can order one pre-made from Tayda).

-Also, I just want to achnowledge that the schematics for the circuits were kit bashed together from the following sources with some additions of my own:
+Also, I just want to acknowledge that the schematics for the circuits were kit bashed together from the following sources with some additions of my own:

 * [Electro-Smith: Daisy Petal Rev 5 Schematics](https://github.com/electro-smith/Hardware/blob/master/reference/daisy_petal/ES_Daisy_Petal_Rev5.pdf)
 * [Simple DIY Electronic Music Projects](https://diyelectromusic.wordpress.com/2022/08/29/3v3-midi-module-pcb/)